eigen-space/dev-standards/plantuml.md

 3.2.1.
 A method signature should contain the method name, arguments with types and return type.

-// TODO: Add rule about avoiding using of semi-colons
+// TODO: Add rule about avoiding using semi-colons

 ```text
 // Bad